Astronomy and Rock Art

 • The first calendars were based on the lunar and star cycle.

-• The festivals were celebrated in accordance with the sun.
+• The festivals were celebrated following the sun’s yearly travel.

 • The gods in many cultures were derived from heavenly bodies.